melange-re/melange-re.github.io/docs/learn.md

 MyGame.draw(10, 20, undefined);
 ```

-#### Calling a function as an object property
+#### Calling an object method

-If we need to call a function that happens to be set as a JavaScript object
-property, Melange provides the attribute `bs.send` so we can define it with just
+If we need to call a JavaScript method, Melange provides the attribute
-one `external`:
+`bs.send`:

 ```ocaml
 (* Abstract type for the `document` global *)